Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - Language dropdown menu <-- is coming from database, (they not hardcoded in the View)
 - Category dropdown menu <-- is coming from Controller (BookController), -hardcoded options

-- We create new class for dropdown -->Language ,in Data folder
+- We create new class for dropdown -->Language ,in Data folder and in Models folder
 - -We Create connection, relationship between two tables - Books table and language table in Data folder--> (--> See Data/Language.cs file)

 in Books class we put property-->public Language(data type) Language(Name)